qdm12/gluetun/README.md

     modprobe tun
     ```

-1. **ONLY IF YOU AN ARM DEVICE, depending on your cpu architecture:**
+1. **ONLY IF YOU HAVE AN ARM DEVICE, depending on your cpu architecture:**

     ```sh
     # ARM 32 bit V6